 god in the bedroom

-Look what happens when a married couple welcomes God into the bedroom.
-They marry "for a noble purpose" (Tb 8:7), such as convincing the world that Jesus loves the Church by reflecting God's love in their marriage (Eph 5:25, 32).
+Look what happens when a married couple welcomes God into their bedroom (Tb 8:4).
+They marry “for a noble purpose” (Tb 8:7), such as convincing the world that Jesus loves the Church by reflecting God’s love in their marriage (Eph 5:25, 32).
 They pray together, lead holy lives, and pass godly faith to the next generation.

 Married couples, do you neglect to pray together?
 Have you practiced artificial contraception, sterilization, or abortion?
 Is your marriage honored in every way and your marriage bed still undefiled? (see Heb 13:4) Repent of any lack of trust in God for your marriage.
 God’s reputation is at stake.
 The world is watching your marriage.
 Will the world decide by observing your marriage that God is worthy of trust?